-Many people ask, "When and How did Islam begin?"
+Many people ask two questions, "When and how did Islam begin and where did Islam originate?"
 Although Islam is not mentioned directly in the Bible, there is recorded in the Bible an outline of the Arabic people as the Children of Abraham who inhabited the “eastern country”.
 The history of the Muslim peoples, therefore, begins with the prophet Abraham and his descendants through Ishmael, his firstborn son.

 Discover More About: Bible Prophecy, God and End-time Events | Who wrote the Bible?